Need some help? Request a call back or call us +44 (0) 203 178 2048

-Proposed Civil Partner Visas – An Overview
+UK Proposed Civil Partner Visa

 To be eligible for a UK proposed civil partner visa, the applicant must provide evidence of their intention to enter into a civil partnership with their British partner within six months of entering the UK.
 They must also demonstrate that they are in a genuine relationship with their partner and have previously met each other in person.
 In addition to these relationship requirements, the applicants must meet financial and accommodation requirements set by the UK government.
-This includes providing evidence of their sponsors ability to support themselves and their partner without recourse to public funds.
+This includes providing evidence of their sponsor’s ability to support themselves and their partner without recourse to public funds.

 UK Proposed Civil Partner Visa Eligibility